mkopylec/charon-spring-boot-starter/README.md

 ```

 If the mappings configuration using configuration properties is not enough, a custom mappings provider can be created.
-This can done by creating a Spring bean of type `MappingsProvider`:
+This can be done by creating a Spring bean of type `MappingsProvider`:

 ```java
 @Component